Nautical charts provide hydrographical, nautical and topographical information to the Mariner.

 Chart corrections are often made to the largest scale charts.
 This is one of many reasons for using large scale charts wherever appropriate.

-Charts of the Danish waters, the waters around the Faroe Islands and around Greenland, are published when deemed necessary.
+Charts of the Danish waters and around Greenland, are published when deemed necessary.
 This happens when either the number or complexity of corrections dictates a new print or the chart is sold out.

-The Danish waters are covered by 63 charts, the waters around Greenland are covered by 94 charts and the waters around the Faroe Islands by 5 charts.
+The Danish waters are covered by 66 charts and the waters around Greenland are covered by 105 charts.

 Scale: 1:2.000.000 to 1:350.000.